 The MG Hector definitely comes across as a stylish SUV, and that chrome all around is sure to get the attention of Indian buyers.
 Up-front, the split headlight design trend continues on the Hector, with the upper half being the LED DRLs, and the lower half, the main headlamp.
 There are also fog lamps right below.
 Even the stylish tail lamp design that streams across the tailgate, gets the LED treatment – a segment-first.
 The side profile gets a sharp belt line, and the squared-off wheel arches house 17-inch wheels.
 It also gets an 'Internet Inside' badge just below the A-pillar.

 The 2019 MG Hector variants are as follows: Style, Super, Smart and Sharp.
 Features include rain-sensing wipers, automatic headlamps, panoramic sunroof, mood lighting in 8 colours, heated ORVMs, cruise control, navigation, 6-way electrically adjustable driver's seat, 4-way electrically adjustable co-driver's seat, internet connectivity via SIM, a 10.4-inch touchscreen infotainment system, Android Auto and Apple CarPlay, cooled glovebox, rear AC vents and a 7.0-inch multi-information display.
-On the safety front, it is equipped with ABS with EBD, ESP, 6 airbags, reverse parking sensors, rear camera and a 360-degree camera.
+The MG Hector on-road price also gets you safety equipment such as ABS with EBD, ESP, 6 airbags, reverse parking sensors, rear camera and a 360-degree camera.

-The cabin of the Hector feels pretty premium, with the right blend of good materials and tech bits around.
+For the said price, MG Hector’s cabin feels pretty premium, with the right blend of good materials and tech bits around.
 Space is never an issue; there's loads of it around, and the seats are very comfortable.
 They're wide and well bolstered.
 The steering also adjusts for rake and reach.
 Legroom and headroom at the rear are more than sufficient even for six-footers.
 Three occupants can be seated on the rear bench without having to squeeze in.
 The big infotainment screen features in-built navigation with traffic updates by TomTom, and is pre-loaded with apps like Gaana and AccuWeather.
 You can also stream pre-loaded videos on the huge screen.
 The top-of-the-line model also comes with an 8-speaker Infinity sound system, coupled with an amplifier and sub-woofer.
-Coming to the 'Internet Inside' badge: the Hector offers segment-first connectivity features.
+Coming to the 'Internet Inside' badge: the MG Hector new model offers segment-first connectivity features.
 It also comes with an embedded 5G-ready eSIM from Airtel that provides wireless software updates for the Hector and gets a digital instrument cluster with a 7-inch TFT screen in the middle that displays tyre pressure, fuel economy and the manner in which the smart hybrid system works.
 Say 'Hello MG', and you will be able to activate more than 100 voice commands.
 Boot space, at 587 litres, is great.